Nau mai, haere mai, welcome to EyeContact. You are invited to respond to reviews and contribute to discussion by registering to participate.

 Most feature a casual ‘offhand’ method of printed lettering, fastidously avoiding pristine finishes: as if suddenly thought up on the spot and deliberately nonchalant.
 Normally discarded corregated cardboard-box packaging is used for these as a support and left intact with rips and abrasions.

 Their battered appearance is calculated and unrelenting, even when later framed and placed under glass.
 Ranging in moods from chirpy chuckling (such as a rubbery tap drawn on a splintered warped once-laminated, but now water-damaged, panel) to a more common bitter resentment (like ‘a sky full of bile’) that reeks of paranoia, they resolutely reflect life in all its emotional colours.
-Often hang-dog and deeply wary, but uplifting and strangely exultant nonetheless.
+Often hang-dog and deeply wary, but uplifting and strangely exultant too.

 John Hurrell